SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 To manage this process for you,
 ARC needs to keep track of whether an instance is still being used.
-If ARC were to destroy an instance that was still in use, it would no longer be possible to access that instance's properties, or call that instance's methods.
+If ARC were to deallocate an instance that was still in use, it would no longer be possible to access that instance's properties, or call that instance's methods.
 Indeed, if you tried to access the instance, your app would most likely crash.